Share your story

 Death with Dignity laws have been proven effective at improving healthcare quality at the end of life, regardless of whether or not an individual chooses to hasten their death.

-On January 12, the Massachusetts End of Life Options Act (SD.265) is filed.
+End of Life Options Act Reintroduced

 July: Bill Does Not Advance